 Protecting your Decking in the Slippery Winter Months

-Typically, over the winter months, temperatures are lower and a lack of sunlight allows algae to form on the surface of your decking.
+Typically, over the winter months, temperatures are lower and a there is a lack of sunlight.
+This allows algae to form on the surface of your decking.
 As a result the decking can become slippery.
 This is more common if your decking is in an area where foot traffic is low.
-A build-up of algae or fungus with sediment in the atmosphere (such as bird mess or rotting leaves) can potentially cause a dangerous ice rink, if the surface is left without protection.
+A build-up of algae or fungus with sediment in the atmosphere (such as bird mess or rotting leaves) can potentially cause a dangerous ice rink.
+This is if you leave the surface without protection.
 In the UK there is a definite apprehension, with slippery decking being the most queried issue when it comes to deck maintenance.

 Depending on the type of decking boards laid, it’s best to get out there ASAP and start fixing the problem.
 If the surface has become overwhelmed by the elements, it’s time to bring your deck back to life with a quality wood restoring cleaner, such as the extremely popular wood restoration product, Owatrol Net-trol.

-The results are calculated under the title of PTV (Pendulum Test Value) and are rated as follows:
+The PTV (Pendulum Test Value) rating results are as follows:

 - Low Slip Potential: +36